 You may also enjoy these mermaid drawing posts:

 - How to draw a mermaid on a rock

 - A super cute guide on drawing a mermaid cat

 - How to draw a mermaid swimming

-If you enjoyed this post, and would like to see more, please sign up to my blog to get free tutorials weekly!
+If you enjoyed this post and would like to see more, please sign up for my blog to get free tutorials weekly!

 If you want to learn how to draw hair, see these posts: